bilgearikk/website/website/versioned_docs/version-acs_cc/project/2025/iulia_andreea.lovin/index.md

 ## Log

 ### Week 5 - 11 May
+Completed documentation milestone, purchased necessary materials, prepared them for installation, and tested individual components.

 ### Week 12 - 18 May
+Completed assembly and wiring of all components.
+Developed and executed test programs to validate individual component functionality.
+Created KiCad schematics to reflect the physical setup.
+Concluded the Hardware Milestone phase.

 ### Week 19 - 25 May
+Developed embedded software to manage soil moisture monitoring logic.
+Implemented ADC reading for the moisture sensor and control routines for status LEDs (green/yellow/red) and water pump activation via MOSFET.
+Integrated async timers using Embassy framework for stable delays.
+Successfully validated moisture thresholds and motor control logic in hardware tests.

 ---